List of built-in macOS apps

-This is a list of built-in apps and system components developed by Apple Inc. for macOS that come bundled by default or are installed through a system update.
+This is a list of built-in apps and system components developed by Apple for macOS that come bundled by default or are installed through a system update.
 Many of the default programs found on macOS have counterparts on Apple's other operating systems, most often on iOS and iPadOS.

 Apple has also included versions of iWork, iMovie, and GarageBand for free with new device activations since 2013.
 However, these programs are maintained independently from the operating system itself.
 Similarly, Xcode is offered for free on the Mac App Store and receives updates independently of the operating system despite being tightly integrated.

 Applications

 App Store

-The Mac App Store is macOS's digital distribution platform for macOS apps, created and maintained by Apple Inc. based on the iOS version, the platform was announced on October 20, 2010, at Apple's "Back to the Mac" event.
+The Mac App Store is macOS's digital distribution platform for macOS apps, created and maintained by Apple based on the iOS version, the platform was announced on October 20, 2010, at Apple's "Back to the Mac" event.
 First launched on January 6, 2011, as part of the free Mac OS X 10.6.6 update for all current Snow Leopard users, Apple began accepting app submissions from registered developers on November 3, 2010, in preparation for its launch.
 After 24 hours of release, Apple announced that there were over one million downloads.